• Skip to primary navigation

 Don’t forget to pick the right translation

 Dictionaries are helpful to extend your vocabulary, look up a word you forgot or get help on the usage of a term.
-When you are looking up a word in the dictionary, do not just pick the first result.
+So, when you are looking up a word in the dictionary, do not just pick the first result.
 First understand the meaning of the different translations through looking at examples or definitions.

 Share this: